 Here is how you can identify a bear market-

-A downtrend in the major benchmark indices operating in the country indicate a bear market, wherein investors prefer holding their money or deposit the same with risk less instruments rather than invest in the stock market.
+A downtrend in the major benchmark indices operating in the country indicates a bear market, wherein investors prefer holding their money or depositing the same with riskless instruments rather than investing in the stock market.

 Combined with low aggregate demand for general goods and services manufactured, a higher supply caused the general price level to decline sharply, marking a recession.
-Such economic conditions are characterized with persistently low demands and falling price levels by most functioning sectors of the country, resulting in a fall in the GDP of the country.
+Such economic conditions are characterised by persistently low demands and falling price levels by most functioning sectors of the country, resulting in a fall in the GDP of the country.

 A severe case of recession is indicated through negative growth rates of a country, corresponding with high unemployment rates, along with adverse impacts on the stock market prices.

 Now that you know what bearish meaning in the stock market is, understand what causes a bear market-